 Bepina Sabalic Kunin Endowed Scholarship Fund

 The Bepina Sabalic Kunin Endowed Scholarship Fund was established at Georgetown University in September 2011 with the intention of supporting Catholic Croatian students pursuing degrees in selected graduate and professional programs.
-Mrs. Kunin’s wish is that the recipients of this scholarship devote some of their post-graduate career to Croatia and that they use their knowledge and skills to improve the lives of Croatian citizens by strengthening universities, schools, businesses, organizations or governmental bodies.
+Mrs. Kunin’s wish was that the recipients of this scholarship devote some of their post-graduate career to Croatia and ultimately use their knowledge and skills to improve the lives of Croatian citizens, by strengthening universities, schools, businesses, organizations or governmental bodies.

 - Preference for individuals of Croatian nationality who are Catholic

 - Croatian nationality with intent to return to Croatia following degree completion

 - Full-time enrollment in one of the following graduate or professional degree programs at Georgetown University:

 - Medical Programs: